cicirello/pyaction/README.md

 CLI, etc. Upon detecting such updates, we release an update of pyaction sometimes as early as same day, but possibly a few days later.

-See [CHANGELOG](https://github.com/cicirello/pyaction/blob/master/CHANGELOG.md) for details of versions of Python, GitHub CLI, git, etc included in each pyaction release.
+See [versions.json](https://github.com/cicirello/pyaction/blob/master/versions.json) for details of versions of Python, GitHub CLI, git, etc included in the latest build.

 ## Docker Tags and Versioning Scheme